Fpculcasi/Environmental-comfort-in-intelligent-ambient/README.md

-# NetwEmbSys-Project
+# Environmental comfort in intelligent ambient
-## Environmental comfort in intelligent ambient
+## Networked Embedded Systems Project, Spring 2017

 Simple smart system to monitor and enhance the environmental comfort of the building occupants.
 The application is composed of: